The latest

 What happens next?

-The government will assess the southern and mid Staffordshire proposal alongside others submitted this year.
+The government will assess the business case proposal alongside others submitted this year.

 For more information about local government reorganisation see: